chiselverify/class2020/README.md

 - Verify and note the test coverage parameters obtained from testing the designs(Mux, ALU with an accumulator, LIFO Queue, BubbleFIFO) in SystemVerilog following a UVM framework.
 - Develop test further to get maximum test coverage.
 - found in `./VerificationUsingSystemVerilog/`

+### FIRRTL Coverage
+- by Andreas Gramstrup Correia
+- This project wil make it possible to get accurate test coverage data from chisel code by introducing a way to measure the coverage of FIRRTL code.
+- found in `./FIRRTLCoverage/`